-In March 2014, we received FDA clearance to market our da Vinci Xi Surgical System in the U.S., our fourth generation da Vinci Surgical System (see the description of the da Vinci Xi Surgical System in the New Product Introductions section below).
-In June 2014, we received CE mark clearance for our da Vinci Xi Surgical System in Europe.
+In March 2014, we received FDA clearance to market our da Vinci Xi Surgical System in the U.S. In June 2014, we received CE mark clearance for our da Vinci Xi Surgical System in Europe.
 We received regulatory clearances for the da Vinci Xi Surgical System in South Korea in October 2014 and in Japan in March 2015.
 The regulatory status of the da Vinci Xi Surgical System in other OUS markets varies by country.

 We also received FDA clearance on an initial set of instruments for the Xi Surgical system in early 2014.
 Later in 2014, we received FDA clearances for Xi versions of our EndoWrist Vessel Sealer, Firefly, and EndoWrist Stapler 45.
-In September 2014, we received FDA clearance to market the wristed version of our Si Single-Site needle driver product for use during benign hysterectomy, cholecystectomy, and salpingo oophorectomy procedures.
 In the second quarter of 2015, we received FDA clearance for an additional set of da Vinci Xi instruments.
 In April 2015, we received CE Mark status to sell the EndoWrist Stapler for the Si and Xi Surgical Systems in European markets.
 In June 2015, we received CE mark clearance in Europe and in January 2016 we received U.S. FDA clearance for our Integrated Table Motion product.
-In March 2016, we received FDA 510(k) clearances in the U.S. for Single-Site instruments and the 30mm EndoWrist stapler products for the da Vinci Xi Surgical System (see the description of the EndoWrist Stapler 30 in the New Product Introductions section below).
-In March 2016, we also received CE mark clearances in Europe for Single-Site instruments and the 30mm EndoWrist stapler products for the da Vinci Xi Surgical System.
+In March 2016, we received FDA 510(k) clearances in the U.S. and CE mark clearances in Europe for Single-Site instruments and the 30mm EndoWrist stapler products for the da Vinci Xi Surgical System (see the description of the EndoWrist Stapler 30 in the New Product Introductions section below).

 In April 2014, we received FDA clearance to market our da Vinci Single Port Surgical System in the U.S. for single-port urologic surgeries.
 At the time, we decided not to market that version of the da Vinci Single Port Surgical System.
-We instead elected to pursue the necessary modifications to integrate it into the da Vinci Xi product family as a dedicated single port patient console compatible with the existing da Vinci Xi surgeon console, vision cart, and other equipment.
+We instead elected to pursue the necessary modifications to integrate it into the da Vinci Xi/X product family as a dedicated single port patient console compatible with the existing da Vinci Xi/X surgeon console, vision cart, and other equipment.
 We have since completed these modifications and have begun clinical evaluations of the product.
-We plan to seek FDA clearance(s) for this da Vinci Xi version of the da Vinci Single Port Surgical System for procedure(s) in which a single small entry point to the body and parallel delivery of instruments is important.
+We plan to seek FDA clearance(s) for this da Vinci Xi/X version of the da Vinci Single Port Surgical System for procedure(s) in which a single small entry point to the body and parallel delivery of instruments is important.
 Such surgeries could include those performed through a natural orifice like the mouth for head and neck procedures or those performed through a single skin incision.
 It is unlikely that the da Vinci Single Port Surgical System will contribute any revenue in 2017.

 We obtained approval from the Japanese Ministry of Health, Labor, and Welfare ("MHLW") for our da Vinci Xi Surgical System in March 2015.
-National reimbursement status was received for dVP procedures in Japan effective April 2012 and for da Vinci partial nephrectomy procedures in April 2016.
+National reimbursement status was received for da Vinci Prostatectomy ("dVP") procedures in Japan effective April 2012 and for da Vinci partial nephrectomy procedures in April 2016.
 With our support, Japanese university hospitals and surgical societies are seeking reimbursement for additional procedures through the MHLW's Senshin Iryo (Advanced Medical Care) processes as well as alternative reimbursement processes.
-There are multiple pathways to obtain reimbursement for procedures including those that require in-country clinical data/economical data and are considered in April of even numbered years.
+There are multiple pathways to obtain reimbursement for procedures including those that require in-country clinical data/economic data.
+Reimbursements are considered in April of even numbered years.
 There can be no assurance that we will gain additional reimbursements for the procedures or at the times we have targeted.
 If we are not successful in obtaining additional regulatory clearances, and adequate procedure reimbursements for future products and procedures, then the demand for our products in Japan could be limited.